Horbling

 Horbling is a village and civil parish in the South Kesteven district of Lincolnshire, England.
 It lies on the B1177, 7 mi south-east of Sleaford, 15 mi north-east of Grantham and 1 mi north of Billingborough.

-Village population recorded in the 2001 census was 397 in 162 households.
+The village population recorded in the 2001 census was 397 in 162 households.

 History

 Horbling is the site of a probable Romano-British settlement, centred around the present Fen Drove and Fen Farm, on Horbling Fen to the east, where has been found earthwork evidence of rectilinear enclosures, and watercourses.
 Large quantities of Roman Samian ware and roof tiles have also been discovered.
 Cox noted that on the right hand side of road from Billingborough to Horbling is a tumulus, probably of pre-historic origin.

-In the Domesday account the village is written as "Horbelinge".
+In the Domesday Book of 1086 the village is written as "Horbelinge".
 It consisted of 9 villagers, 8 freemen and one smallholder, land for 4 plough teams, a 20 acre meadow and a church.
-Before the conquest Thorkill the Dane was lord of the manor, in 1086 lordship was transferred to Walter D'Aincourt.
+Before the Norman Conquest Thorkill the Dane was lord of the manor, in 1086 lordship was transferred to Walter D'Aincourt.

 A hamlet of Horbling, Bridge End, (previously also Holland Brigg) 1.5 mi to the east, is the site of the small Gilbertine priory of St Saviour, founded in 1199 by Godwin the Rich of Lincoln.
 The canons at Bridgend Priory were charged with the upkeep of Holland Bridge causeway (de ponte Aslaci), a Roman road running from the Midlands to The Wash.
 Cox also noted: "It had a slender endowment and was probably never occupied by more than 2 or 3 canons".
 A parcel of land and messuage at the head of the causeway near the priory was given by Robert Jokem of Horbling to St Saviour's, to support the work of the canons.
 The causeway stretched between Horbling and Donington and was, until the 18th century, the only sound road between Kesteven and Holland.
 In 1816, Marrat recorded that Bridge End "consists of a few farm houses, and a tolerably good Inn."
 The priory had been taken down 45 years previously (c.1770), and its materials used for a large farmhouse virtually on the same site.
 Two miles to the east of the Bridge End was built a chapel where prayers were said for the safety of travellers.